-- PT-08.01 The Debtor uses an electronic channel made available by the Creditor for the completion of the proposal for the Mandate amendment. - PT-08.02 After acceptance by the Creditor of the content of the amendment proposal made by the Debtor, the Creditor submits the e-Mandate amendment through a routing service to the Debtor Bank. - PT-08.03 The Debtor must identify and authenticate himself according to the instructions received from the Debtor Bank and agree on the e-Mandate amendment request. - PT-08.04 The Debtor Bank executes the validation service, confirms the result of the validation service to the Debtor and to the Creditor and routes the mandate proposal of the Debtor back to the electronic channel of the Creditor. - PT-08.05 The Creditor acknowledges receipt of the e-Mandate amendment and sends the information on the e-Mandate to the Creditor Bank, as part of each Collection, as described in PT-04.03 (see section 4.5.4 of the Core SDD Rulebook). - PT-08.06 After PT-08.04 or after PT-08.05, the Debtor Bank may (optionally) use this information for offering AOS to the Debtor (while respecting the normal time-cycle for recurrent Collections).
+- PT-08.01 The Debtor uses an electronic channel made available by the Creditor for the completion of the proposal for the Mandate amendment. - PT-08.02 After acceptance by the Creditor of the content of the amendment proposal made by the Debtor, the Creditor submits the e-Mandate amendment through a routing service to the Debtor Bank. - PT-08.03 The Debtor must identify and authenticate himself according to the instructions received from the Debtor Bank and agree on the e-Mandate amendment request. - PT-08.04 The Debtor Bank executes the validation service, confirms the result of the validation service to the Debtor and to the Creditor and routes the mandate proposal of the Debtor back to the electronic channel of the Creditor. - PT-08.05 The Creditor acknowledges receipt of the e-Mandate amendment and sends the information on the e-Mandate to the Creditor Bank, as part of each Collection, as described in PT-04.03 (see section 4.5.4 of the Core SDD Rulebook). - PT-08.06 After PT-08.04 or after PT-08.05, the Debtor Bank may (optionally) use this information for offering AOS to the Debtor.

-Figure 4: PR08 - AMENDMENT of the E-Mandate
+Figure 4: PRO8 - AMENDMENT OF THE E-MANDATE